LuigiBrosNin/UNI/Master first year/Decision making with constraint programming.md

 	- choose variables
 	- enforce constraints
 	- check if you can exploit global constraints
-	- check for the need of any auX_iliary variables
+	- check for the need of any auxiliary variables
 	- check for redundant constraints
 	- check for implied constraints
 	- check to eliminate any symmetry